pdturney/natural-selection-of-words/README.md

 Features of Fitness for a detailed description of the steps in the algorithm.

-Here is a brief description of the subdirectories in this folder:
+Here is a brief description of the subdirectories in this project:

 - /catvar/ -- Categorial Variations 2.1
 - /google-ngrams/ -- Google Ngram files for unigrams (single words)